sela-rhinops/bootcamp-monitoring/Lab-03.md

 ## Create Node Exporter configuration files

+- A Prometheus Exporter is a piece of software that.
+Can fetch statistics from another, non-Prometheus system.
+Can turn those statistics into Prometheus metrics, using a client library.
+Starts a web server that exposes a /metrics URL, and have that URL display the system metrics.
+In this lab we will be deploying the node_exporter which is just a binary that exposes all the server metrics through it's /metrics endpoint.

 1. Now let's create all the Kubernetes configuration files needed to deploy Node Exporter.
 The first file is Node Exporter itself (I will use vim, you can use a different editor)

 ```